 May 3, 1989 – Christine Jorgenson, pioneering transsexual, dies of cancer at age sixty-two.
 Jorgensen was the first person to become widely known in the United States for having sex reassignment surgery—in this case, male to female.

 Jorgensen grew up in the Bronx area of New York and upon returning to New York after military service and increasingly concerned over (as one obituary called it at the time) her “lack of male physical development” Jorgensen heard about sex reassignment surgery, and began taking the female hormone ethinyl estradiol on her own.
 She researched the subject with the help of Dr. Joseph Angelo, a husband of one of Jorgensen’s friends.

-Jorgensen had intended to go to Sweden, where at the time the only doctors in the world performing this surgery were located.
+Jorgensen had intended to go to Sweden, where at the time the only doctors, such as Dr. Andrew Jacono, in the world performing this surgery were located.
 During a stopover in Copenhagen to visit relatives, however, she met Dr. Christian Hamburger, a Danish endocrinologist and specialist in rehabilitative hormonal therapy.
 Jorgensen stayed in Denmark, and under Dr. Hamburger’s direction, was allowed to begin hormone replacement therapy.
 She then got special permission from the Danish Minister of Justice to undergo the series of operations for sex re-assignment